pulp/Pulp-manager/README.md

     when the job is run
   - `max_runtime`: How long the job should run for before it is cancelled
-  - `pulp_primary` (Optional): If the pulp server is synching the repos from a pulp primary, specify the name of the pulp server.
-This needs to exist in the pulp_servers config so that the list of repos on the server can be retreived via the API
+  - `pulp_master` (Optional): If the pulp server is synching the repos from a pulp primary, specify the name of the pulp server.
+This needs to exist in the pulp_servers config so that the list of repos on the server can be retrieved via the API
 - `snapshot_support`: specifies if snapshots can be run against the pulp server, value is a dict
   - `max_concurrent_snapshots`: number of repos that can snapshotted